aamritpa/UnixLs/README.md

 3. Print things depends upon input options.

  Functionality
- •A program that emulates ls, in UnixLs.c
+ 1. A program that emulates ls, in UnixLs.c
- • Implemented only the following options:
+ 2. Implemented only the following options:
     1.-i
     2.-l

-  Using C libraries